ambroser53/com3529-code/README.md

 One of the main uses of Maven is to package up a Java application and its dependencies into a JAR file that can be independently run and distributed (using the `mvn package` command).
-However, we can use Maven to run specific classes – provided they have a `main` method, of course – thanks to a Maven plugin.
+However, we can use Maven to run a specific class – provided it has a `main` method, of course – thanks to a Maven plugin.
 The command required requires the fully qualified class name (i.e., the class name prepended by its package name), as in the following example, from the Week 1 lecture:

 ``mvn exec:java
 -Dexec.mainClass="uk.ac.shef.com3529.lectureexamples.ExecCalendar"``